superapp

 Multi-Tenant: Cascading Delete with Usage Recalculation

-A multi-tenant platform tracks per-organization resource usage (number of projects, storage used, etc.) in a denormalized organizations.project_count column for fast billing lookups.
+A multi-tenant platform tracks per-organization resource usage in a denormalized organizations.project_count column for fast billing lookups.
 When a user deletes a project, the count must be recalculated.
-Both the delete and the count update must succeed or fail together — otherwise the billing data drifts out of sync.
+Both the delete and the count update must succeed or fail together.

 delete_project: {